DX-pedition: History

 Early DX-peditions were simply exploratory and geographical expeditions in the late 1920s and 1930s, in which one or more radio amateurs participated to provide long-distance communications.
 At the same time they communicated with fellow radio amateurs who wanted to contact a new country.
 Most notable are the Antarctic expeditions of Admiral Byrd.
 Another example is the voyage of the schooner Kaimiloa, which traveled the South Pacific in 1924.
 While the ship's wealthy owners enjoyed the islands, an amateur radio operator kept contact with, and sent QSL cards to, experimenters in the United States.

 The participation of radio amateurs in geographical expeditions was resumed after World War II, e.g. the participation of Bill Snyder, W0LHS, and Bob Leo, W6PBV, in the Gatti-Hallicrafters expedition in Africa of 1948.
 The most unusual expedition to place reliance on amateur radio for communications was that of Kon-Tiki organized by Thor Heyerdahl in 1947 and using call sign LI2B.

 The activity of dedicated DX-peditions was pioneered by one-time ARRL president Robert W. Denniston, W0DX.
 Mr. Denniston's 1948 DX-pedition, using call sign VP7NG, was to the Bahamas and was called "Gon-Waki" à la Thor Heyerdahl's Kon-Tiki expedition the previous year.

 DX-peditions and awards

 DX-peditions are planned and organized to help operators who need to contact that area to obtain an amateur radio award.
-There are several awards sponsored by various organizations based on contacting many different countries.
+There are several awards sponsored by various organizations based on contacting many countries.
 Perhaps the most famous of these is the DX Century Club (DXCC) award sponsored by the ARRL.
 The base level of this award involves contacting and confirming 100 distinct geographical entities defined by the ARRL – usually politically distinct countries, and sometimes well-separated administrative or geographical regions within them, such as outlying islands.

 There are currently 340 separate entities recognized for award purposes.
 An "entity" for such purposes is any location that is either politically separate or physically remote (or both) from other jurisdictions / locations.
 For example: